 CHANGE LIVES: HIRE ONE, AFFECT 14

 When you offer a job that builds confidence and ultimately leads to self-sufficiency, you elevate more than just one human spirit.
-You affect the lives of everyone who loves and is intimately connected to that person – children, parents, siblings, family, friends, neighbors.
-The transformation has a ripple effect.
+You affect the lives of everyone who loves and is intimately connected to that person – children, parents, siblings, friends, and neighbors.
+The transformation has a wide-reaching ripple effect.

 STRONGER ECONOMY/ SMALLER PRISONS

-The annual cost of housing a prisoner in Ohio is $24,700.
-When employers provide jobs for those out of prison and back in society, they contribute self-sufficiency and stability – two factors that weigh heavily in helping avoid repeat offenses.
+The annual cost of housing a prisoner in Ohio is $30,557 per person, according to Ohio.gov.
+When employers provide jobs for those out of prison and back in society, they contribute self-sufficiency and stability – two factors that weigh heavily in avoiding repeat offenses.
+Breaking that cycle not only reduces those significant costs but also contributes positively through tax revenue – a double benefit to society.
 The effect on our community and economy is twice as impactive.